-Stage Type Use Restriction 5 Landscape Irrigation for Existing Landscapes, Landscape watering with recycled water may continue without restriction. including Public Parks Landscape watering with potable water is prohibited.
-5 Landscape Irrigation for New Landscapes, Landscape watering with recycled water may continue without restriction. including Public Parks The installation of new landscapes irrigated with potable water is prohibited during Conservation Stage 5.
+Stage Type Use Restriction Applies 5 Landscape Irrigation for Existing Landscapes, including Residential units and Public Parks Landscape watering with recycled water may continue without restriction.
+Landscape watering with potable water is prohibited.
+During both Water Shortage and Drought Conditions

+Stage Type Use Restriction Applies 5 Landscape Irrigation for New Landscapes, including Residential units and Public Parks Landscape watering with recycled water may continue without restriction.
+The installation of new landscapes irrigated with potable water is prohibited during Conservation Stage 5.
 New landscapes installed prior to declaration of Conservation Stage 5 may water two (2) days a week to maintain adequate growth on newly installed landscapes, for the remainder of the initial five (5) week establishment period.
 Watering days for new landscapes are Tuesday and Friday.
-Property owners must notify the District of the address where new landscape is installed and the date of installation

-Stage Type Use Restriction 5 Golf Courses / Athletic Fields Landscape watering with recycled water may continue without restriction.
+Property owners must notify the District of the address where new landscape is installed and the date of installation During both Water Shortage and Drought Conditions 5 Golf Courses / Athletic Fields Landscape watering with recycled water may continue without restriction.
 Landscape watering with potable water shall be subject to the following limits: (3) All landscape out-of-play areas such as may be found around a clubhouse or entryway shall follow the general landscape irrigation restrictions.
 (4) All in-play areas may be irrigated during the standard watering hours (before 10:00 a.m. or after 5:00 p.m.).
-Course operators shall implement a thirty (30) percent reduction in irrigation water use.
-5 Hotels, motels and bed and breakfasts Hotels, motels and B&B's must limit linen/towel changes to once every three (3) nights or for the entire stay, whichever is shorter, except for health and safety.
-5 Swimming pools, hot tubs Filling new swimming pools and/or draining and refilling existing swimming pools is prohibited.
+Course operators shall implement a plan to achieve a thirty (30) percent reduction in monthly irrigation water use.
+During both Water Shortage and Drought Conditions 5 Hotels, motels and bed and breakfasts Hotels, motels and B&B's must limit linen/towel changes to once every three (3) nights or for the entire stay, whichever is shorter, except for health and safety.
+During both Water Shortage and Drought Conditions 5 Swimming pools, hot tubs Filling new swimming pools and/or draining and refilling existing swimming pools is prohibited.
 All pools and tubs shall be covered when not in use to reduce evaporation.
 Contact District conservation staff if an existing swimming pool must be repaired and refilled during Conservation Stage 5.
-5 Vehicle and Equipment Washing Non-commercial washing of vehicles and mobile equipment is prohibited.
+During both Water Shortage and Drought Conditions

+Stage Type Use Restriction Applies 5 Decorative fountains, ponds and waterfalls Filling or refilling new and existing decorative fountains, ponds and waterfalls prohibited.
+Adding water to make up for evaporative loss allowable only for ponds and fountains that serve as aquarium tanks for fish or aquatic animals.
+Owners are encouraged to move fish and aquatic animals to indoor tanks less subject to evaporation.
+During both Water Shortage and Drought Conditions 5 Vehicle and Equipment Washing Non-commercial washing of vehicles and mobile equipment is prohibited.
 Only commercial facilities with water recycling systems may be used.
-5 Industrial and commercial Reduction of water use by any means is encouraged.
+During both Water Shortage and Drought 5 Industrial and commercial Reduction of water use by any means is encouraged.
 The Board of Directors may establish mandatory use reduction targets, if needed.
 Compliance with mandatory demand reduction measures is required for outdoor water uses including landscape irrigation, swimming pools, and vehicle washing.
-5 Heavy Construction The use of potable water for dust control shall be reduced to the greatest extent possible.
+During both Water Shortage and Drought Conditions 5 Heavy Construction The use of potable water for dust control shall be reduced to the greatest extent possible.
 The District may establish mandatory construction water budgets, if needed.
+During both Water Shortage and Drought Conditions